 Define Your Chatbot's Core Purpose and Scope

-Before picking a platform, you need to know exactly what you want your chatbot to do.
-Are you focusing on appointment scheduling, answering FAQs about inventory and financing, lead qualification, or all three?
+Before selecting a platform, establish exactly what you want your chatbot to accomplish.
+Focus on appointment scheduling, inventory FAQs, lead qualification, or all three?
 Most dealerships start with lead capture and qualification since that directly impacts revenue.
-Map out the customer journey touchpoints where a chatbot adds value.
-For example, a visitor lands on your site at 10 PM asking about a specific model - your sales team is offline, but a chatbot can grab their contact info and basic preferences.
-Come morning, your team works warm leads instead of cold ones.
+Map customer journey touchpoints where chatbots add maximum value.
+A visitor browsing at 10 PM asking about specific models represents lost opportunity without automated engagement.
+Your sales team is offline, but a chatbot can capture contact information and preferences.
+Morning brings warm leads instead of cold prospecting.

 - Start narrow - master appointment booking before adding complex inventory search features